pluto628/ATDFusion/README.md

 The official implementation of the ATDFusion algorithm.

-The code is currently under organization and will be open-sourced within two weeks.
+The code is currently under refinement and will be released as open source in the near future.
 Stay tuned!